 Birding or Birdwatching is a growing branch of ecotourism and is one of the most popular types of “specific purpose tourism”.
 Surveys in different countries show that usually the educated part of society is interested in this particular type of activity.
 Unlike other nature hiking branches, such as trekking or climbing, people with less physical abilities can also easily participate in Iran Bird Watching Tours and closely follow the flow of life in nature.

 Birding is one of those leisure activities that requires peace and silence.
-Consequently, it is also useful for concentrating and even relaxing the saul.
+Consequently, it is also useful for concentrating and even relaxing the soul.
 Many psychologists recommend bird watching in nature for mental relaxation and spirituality.

 Watching the birds and listening to their life’s songs, photography, recording all the beauty and effort of accurately identifying the species of birds you see is a unique scientific and recreational tourism that, if it ever happens, keeps people away from repeating everyday boring city life.